Introduction

 Many people think IBS is just stomach pain.

-But it affects life deeply.
+But it can affect life deeply.

-People cancel plans.
+People can cancel plans.

-They avoid travel.
+They can avoid travel.

-They worry about food.
+They can worry about food.

-Control comes from awareness.
+Control can come from awareness.

 When you understand triggers, life becomes easier.

-It takes patience.
+It can take patience.

-But progress happens step by step.
+But progress can happen step by step.

-Small changes create big improvements.
+Small changes can create big improvements.

 Over time, IBS becomes easier to manage.